mlcourseukzn/mlcourseukzn.github.io/pages/acknowledgment.md

 This training programme is supported by the Fogarty International Center of the National Institutes of Health under Award Number U2RTW012140.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.